Sulfate: Occurrence in nature

 Sulfate-reducing bacteria, some anaerobic microorganisms, such as those living in sediment or near deep sea thermal vents, use the reduction of sulfates coupled with the oxidation of organic compounds or hydrogen as an energy source for chemosynthesis.

 History

+Various forms of calcium sulfate have been used as building materials since the Bronze Age, and other sulfates have been utilized since at least antiquity.
+However, the first salts of this group were chemically described only in the 17th century.
+The production of sulfuric acid esters, as well as their biological significance and natural occurrence, has been known only since the 19th century.